-For 500 years, the most enduring – and endearing – residents of the Outer Banks, the wild Colonial Spanish Mustangs, have called this sliver of land between sound and sea home.
+For more than 500 years, the most enduring – and endearing – residents of the Outer Banks, the wild Colonial Spanish Mustangs, have called this sliver of land between sound and sea home.

 They’re feral horses descended from a herd brought here by explorers as early as the 1520s, and they're recognized as the state horse of North Carolina.
 How they got here is a bit of a mystery.
 It’s said that some swam ashore from shipwrecks while others were castoffs of failed settlements, left to flourish on these untouched barrier islands for hundreds of years.

 Adventurous visitors can get a close-up view of the horses by taking one of many guided tours offered at both Corolla and Shackleford Banks.
 Remember, the horses are wild animals and you should always maintain a safe distance of 50 feet.
 And while taking pictures of the horses is encouraged, feeding them is not.

 The herd on Shackleford Banks lives on the southernmost island of the Outer Banks in the Cape Lookout National Seashore.
 Since the island is 3 miles offshore and only accessible by private watercraft or passenger ferry, seeing these horses really is an adventure.
 Self-guided tours and photography are a popular option, and the Cape Lookout National Seashore’s Visitor Center on nearby Harkers Island offers advice, tips and safety reminders for your trip to see the horses.